ationghc/vault-agent-injector/README.md

   "kubectl.kubernetes.io/last-applied-configuration": "{\"apiVersion\":\"apps/v1\",\"kind\":\"Deployment\",\"metadata\":{\"annotations\":{},\"labels\":{\"app\":\"nginx\"},\"name\":\"nginx-deployment\",\"namespace\":\"default\"},\"spec\":{\"replicas\":1,\"selector\":{\"matchLabels\":{\"app\":\"nginx\"}},\"template\":{\"metadata\":{\"annotations\":null,\"labels\":{\"app\":\"nginx\"}},\"spec\":{\"containers\":[{\"image\":\"nginx:1.14.2\",\"name\":\"nginx\",\"ports\":[{\"containerPort\":80}]}],\"serviceAccountName\":\"vault-auth\"}}}}\n"
 }
 ```
-The output doesn't list annotation vault.hashicorp.com/agent-inject:true.
+The output above is missing annotations for vault.hashicorp.com/agent-inject:true.
 As a result the pod is being deploymed with only the application container.

 The next step is to update the deployment nginx-deployment with the proper annotations
 **Step 5.**

+You can update the deployment resource nginx-deployment with the patch command, but it is note the recommended approach.
+- The kubectl patch command takes a partial Kubernetes spec as input and merges it into the object.
+It essentially an update command for kubernetes resources.

+Patch CMD for single annotation
+kubectl patch deployment nginx-deployment -p '{"spec": {"template":{"metadata":{"annotations":{"vault.hashicorp.com/agent-inject":"true"}}}} }'

+Patch CMD for multiple annotations
 kubectl patch deployment nginx-deployment -p '{"spec": {"template":{"metadata":{"annotations":{"vault.hashicorp.com/tls-skip-verify":"true","vault.hashicorp.com/agent-inject":"true","vault.hashicorp.com/agent-inject-secret-password.txt":"test/secret/super_secret"}}}} }'

-kubectl patch deployment nginx-deployment -p '{"spec": {"template":{"metadata":{"annotations":{"vault.hashicorp.com/tls-skip-verify-"}}}} }'
+kubectl replace command is the recommended approach.
+You can edit your current YAML in place or create a new YAML with your latest changes and then post it to the API with the recreate subcommand.
+Kubernetes will recreate the resource with the new values you defined in the YAML.

+The next step is to run the command listed below to update the nginx-deployment with the vault-agent-injector annotations.

+CMD:
+kubectl  replace -f nginx-deployment-annotated.yaml

 Next step execute kubectl describe deploy cmd on the nginx-deployment object, to understand state of deployment.